jackTabsCode/asphalt/README.md

 ### `asphalt migrate-lockfile`

-Will migrate over a pre-1.0 lockfile to the new format.
+Will migrate your lockfile to the newest format, if there is one.
 See `asphalt migrate-lockfile --help` for more information.

 ### `asphalt upload`